About us

 Our vision

-We want a Europe where preventable stroke is eliminated, death and disability is minimised and every person affected by stroke lives their best life possible
+We want a Europe where preventable stroke is eliminated; death and disability is minimised and every person affected by stroke lives their best life possible.

 Our mission

-Over the next five years and beyond, our mission is to reduce the incidence and impact of stroke in Europe, by bringing together and empower SSOs to deliver campaigns, advocacy, education, research and raise awareness.
+Over the next five years and beyond, our mission is to reduce the incidence and impact of stroke in Europe, by bringing together and empowering SSOs to deliver campaigns, advocacy, education, research and raise awareness.

 Our goals